rtshkmr/tp/docs/AboutUs.md

   - Implementing the View command and relevant functionalities associated
   - Modification of GUI to fit the theme of TBM
   - Add tests for View command
-  - Maintain a showcase of MVP funcationalities
+  - Maintain a showcase of MVP functionalites

 ### Rayson Koh